stasszczesniak/TigerGui/README.md

 # ATTT
-The algorithmic task's testing tool.
+The algorithmic tasks testing tool.

-It is written in Python3.
+It is written in Python 3.
 No additional packages or libaries are required.

 **Files :**
 * guiattt.py - graphical user interface version (All systems which support Python3 and Tkinter)